mattrossman/hmd-link/README.md

 ## Why use this?

 As of July 2020, there is still no easy way to access WebXR content on consumer headsets.
-Some browsers like Firefox Reality offer a way to sync bookmarks and tabs with thier 2D counterpart, but it requires additional setup.
+Some browsers like Firefox Reality offer a way to sync bookmarks and tabs with their 2D counterpart, but it requires additional setup.
 Others, like the built-in Oculus Browser don't have such a feature.